 We’ve been updating people about Iron Eagle Trailers’ new website in our newsletter recently without really celebrating the awesome news the site introduces – the PAD Series Trailer, designed specifically for tiny homes on wheels!
-We put our heads together this past summer (me, Derin Williams from Shelter Wise and Rob Mandzig from Iron Eagle) and now they’re building trailers that I think the whole tiny house community should know about.
+We put our heads together this past summer (Dee Williams — aka me–, Derin Williams from Shelter Wise and Rob Mandzig from Iron Eagle) and now they’re building a trailer that I think is the best tiny house trailer out there.

 PAD has been working with Iron Eagle for years.
 They have fabricated all of our tiny house trailers – the foundation for Tammy and Logan’s house, my new vardo, and the Sweet Pea.
 They’ve fabricated the trailers for all of the Shelter Wise tiny homes and many others along the way.
 Iron Eagle has a great, detailed list of why they think their PAD Series trailers are fantastic, and I encourage you to take a look at their website for details and costs, but I want to offer a bit of information about why I think their trailers are superior.

 This is pretty tech-geeky stuff, but it’s also vital to be thinking about when you’re investing in the foundation of your tiny house on wheels.
 Building a house involves making many different decisions about products you’ve never thought about before, for which there aren’t necessarily a bunch of Amazon or Yelp reviews to guide you through, so we want to save you some trailer head-scratching and tell you about a worry-free option.